-B. APPROVED POLICY STATEMENTS REQUIRED UNDER CLERY ACT REGULATIONS
+C. APPROVED POLICY STATEMENTS REQUIRED UNDER CLERY ACT REGULATIONS

 Thirteen approved policy statements are required by Clery Act regulations to be included in an institution's Annual Security Report.
-At QVCC, the CEO's Cabinet is the approving body for these required policy statements.
+At QVCC, the President's Cabinet is the approving body for these required policy statements.
 Cabinet members review the policies annually and revise them as necessary to reflect properly the College's actual practices and the most current regulatory requirements.
+In September of 2018, Cabinet approved updated versions of all required policies for inclusion in this report.